Edward Snowden: Early life and education

 Edward Joseph Snowden was born on June 21, 1983, in Elizabeth City, North Carolina.
 Snowden's father, Lonnie "Lon", was a warrant officer in the U.S. Coast Guard, and his mother, Elizabeth, was a clerk at the U.S. District Court for the District of Maryland.
 His older sister, Jessica, was a lawyer at the Federal Judicial Center in Washington, D.C.
 His maternal grandfather, Edward J. Barrett, a rear admiral in the Coast Guard, became a senior official with the FBI and was at the Pentagon in 2001 during the September 11 attacks.
 Edward Snowden said that he had expected to work for the federal government, as had the rest of his family.
 His parents divorced in 2001, and his father remarried.

 In the early 1990s, while still in grade school, Snowden moved with his family to the area of Fort Meade, Maryland.
 Mononucleosis caused him to miss high school for almost nine months.
 Rather than returning to school, he claims to have passed the GED test.
 He took classes at Anne Arundel Community College.
 Although Snowden had no undergraduate college degree, he worked online toward a master's degree in computer security at the University of Liverpool in 2011.
-He was interested in Japanese popular culture, had studied the Japanese language, and worked for an anime company that had a resident office in the U.S. He also said he had a basic understanding of Mandarin Chinese and was deeply interested in martial arts.
+He was interested in Japanese popular culture, had studied the Japanese language, and worked for a now defunct start-up anime company based in the U.S. He also said he had a basic understanding of Mandarin Chinese and was deeply interested in martial arts.
 At age 20, he listed his religion as Buddhism after working at a U.S. military base in Japan.

 In September 2019, as part of interviews relating to the release of his memoir Permanent Record, Snowden revealed to The Guardian that he married Lindsay Mills in a courthouse in Moscow.
 The couple's first son was born in December 2020, and their second son was born sometime before September 2022.

 Career

-Because he felt "an obligation as a human being to help free people from oppression" during the Iraq War, Snowden enlisted in the United States Army on May 7, 2004, and became a Special Forces candidate through its 18X enlistment option.
+Snowden enlisted in the United States Army on May 7, 2004, and became a Special Forces candidate through its 18X enlistment option.
 He did not complete the training due to a leg injury and was given an administrative discharge on September 28, 2004.

 Snowden was then employed for less than a year in 2005 as a security guard at the University of Maryland's Center for Advanced Study of Language, a research center sponsored by the National Security Agency (NSA).
 According to the university, this is not a classified facility, though it is heavily guarded.
 In June 2014, Snowden told Wired that his job as a security guard required a high-level security clearance, for which he passed a polygraph exam and underwent a stringent background investigation.